kylefoo/Microsoft-SQLServer/README.md

 SQL
 ===

-SQL Server Configuration, and some SQL script command for data manipulations could be found here for the purpose of data processing automation.
+SQL Server Configuration, and some SQL scripts for data manipulations could be found here for the purpose of data processing automation.